chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 </details>

-As already mentioned, log levels are runtime specific, so changing the log level (for functions) will impact all your functions.
+As already mentioned, log levels are runtime-specific, so changing the log level (for functions) will impact all your functions.
 We'll learn how to work around that later in this chapter.

 Let's add the _log levels_ to the table